NoNotNotes/Mneme/Garden/05/665a-parkinsons.md

 ___

 # Clinical Manifestations
 PD features a gradual onset, progressing slowly over a chronic, prolonged course.
-Its **cardinal signs** are ==**tremors, rigidity, bradykinesia/akinesia, and postural instability**==.
+Its **cardinal signs** are **tremors, rigidity, bradykinesia/akinesia, and postural instability**.
 Two major subtypes are determined from the types of manifestation: **tremor dominant**, where most of the other symptoms are absent, and **non-tremor dominant**, featuring akinesia, rigidity, and postural instability.
 1. **Tremor**: a **slow, unilateral resting tremor** is present in the majority of patients at the time of diagnosis.
 2. **Rigidity**: **resistance to passive limb movement** characterizes muscle rigidity.
 Passive movement may also result in jerky increments, referred to as **lead-pipe** or **cog-wheel movements**.
 3. **Bradykinesia**: overall **slowing of active movement**.
 Activities take longer to finish, and initiation of movement (rising from sitting position, turning in bed) is difficult.